 Or perhaps you think of the Dove "Real Beauty Sketches," a video with more than 67 million views to date.

 When these global brands go viral, it's not a huge surprise.

-They have agencies and well-staffed marketing teams standing by to handle the good, the bad, and the ugly that can result when brands go viral.
+Global brands have agencies and well-staffed marketing teams standing by to handle the good, the bad, and the ugly that can result when they go viral.
 But what happens to the little guys?
 What happens to small brands that hit on marketing gold, kind of by accident?

 Below, we're taking a look at how small brands have handled their 15 minutes of viral fame.
 Some struggled, some succeeded, but all of them earned a spot on this elusive roster.
 Here's what they did, and what you can learn from their stories.

 Pastry chef Dominique Ansel was not a doughnut devotee.
 The French-born, New York-based bakery owner had tasted a few, but he was far more familiar with the croissants he had grown up eating.
 When someone pointed out that he didn't have a donut on the menu of his New York bakery, Ansel decided to head back to his roots and invent a new kind of pastry.